mrzool/cv-boilerplate/README.md

 # CV Boilerplate

-> I consider LaTeX resumes to be a secret handshake of sorts, something that makes me significantly more likely to be inclined-to-hire a candidate.
+> I consider LaTeX resumes to be a secret handshake of sorts, something that makes me significantly more likely to be inclined to hire a candidate.

 —[zackelan](https://news.ycombinator.com/item?id=10452606) on HN

 A boilerplate to ease the pain of building and maintaining a CV or résumé using LaTeX.
 The perfect companion to [letter-boilerplate](https://github.com/mrzool/letter-boilerplate).